sitamgithub-MSIT/PicQ/README.md

 # PicQ

 Visual Question Answering is the task of answering open-ended questions based on an image.
 They output natural language responses to natural language questions about the content of an image.
 This project uses one of the popular multimodal models, [MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) from the Hugging Face model hub for visual question answering.
-The used model can be run only on GPUs (A100).
+The model also supports multimodal conversation in over 30 languages, including English, Chinese, French, Spanish, and German.
+With the help of quantization, compilation optimizations, and several efficient inference techniques on CPUs and NPUs, [MiniCPM-Llama3-V-2_5](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5) can be efficiently deployed on end-side devices.

 ## Project Structure